marie-jakob/mesdt/notes.md

 + without adhering to marginality: Type III-like (remove exactly the to-be-tested random effect from the model)
 + does this make sense for type II? -> yes, but similar to the fixed effects, new full models need to be estimated
 + crossed random effects: for both type II and type III, all random effects for a different grouping factor are left in the model

++ implemented at the moment: type III like (since type II is a ton of work)
+	+ for correlated random effects, every term is removed together with its corresponding covariance terms (-> dfs > 1)

 ##### Parametric Bootstrapping